toddhopkinson/Log/README.md

 ### Design

-Aim: To provide a simple, easy to use debug logger that will .
-The logs to print to the console precisely when expected were I stepping through code line by line and not printing indeterminately from some background thread.
-Furthermore, I don't want code executed or parameters evaluated in the log function calls unless it is a DEBUG build.
+Aim: To provide a simple, easy to use debug logger with the following characteristics:
+- The logs print to the console precisely when expected and not indeterminately from some background thread.
+- Code will not be executed nor parameters evaluated in the log function calls unless it is a DEBUG build, i.e., logs will never appear in Release builds.
+- Interfaces are intuitive .
+- Two types of logs can be printed to the console - trace and debug logs.
+- In all cases logs print the filename, function name, and line number of the log invocation.